- z/OS file structures

 DFSMS is a policy based storage management system used by IBM mainframes.
 The purpose of DFSMS is to automate as much as possible the management of physical storage.
 DFSMS can reduce user concerns about physical details of performance, space, and device management.
 SMS was designed to:

 By and large, those design requirements were met.
-These pages will not tell you everything about DFSMS, there are plenty of IBM manuals out there.
-What they will give you, is a general introduction, then some hints and tips on how to make SMS work.
+This section will not tell you everything about DFSMS, there are plenty of IBM manuals out there.
+What it will give you, is a general introduction, then some hints and tips on how to make SMS work.